CodinaFJ/42SchoolMadrid/Piscine/README.md

 # <h1 align="center"> :ballot_box_with_check: PISCINE</h1>
 <p align="center">
-For one month, the Piscine at 42 lets you tackle the teaching methods of the school: peer-to-peer learning, group work, peer-evaluation and project pedagogy
+For one month, the Piscine at 42 lets you tackle the teaching methods of the school: peer-to-peer learning, group work, peer-evaluation and project pedagogy.<br>
 01/11/2022 - 26/11/2022
 </p>

 # <h2 align="center"> Evaluation </h2>